sassoftware/sas-studio-custom-steps/HTTP Request/extras/EnrichDataFlow_GET_I/README.md

 	>	* Use right mouse click to add output port to the step.

 ### Test Data <a name="testdata-"></a>
+Run this code in SAS Studio to create the input data from the demo.
 ```
 data work.country;
 	length country $30;